mist64/cbmbus_doc/6 JiffyDOS.md

 * device should prepare the data before, then signal that it's ready
 * this allows faster implementations

+* then again, only the LOAD case really matters...

-* also, 2 bits can be done in 8 µs instead of 10/11
+* 2 bits can be done in 8 µs instead of 10/11
 * or even faster: LDA zp, STA $1800, LDA zp, STA $1800; LDA $DD00, PHA, LDA $DD00, PHA...
 * or the standard LDA $DD00, LSR, LSR, EOR $DD00
 * C128/1581 (both 2 MHz) suffer from delays everywhere